-- 3.38 In pursuing our objectives, we take into account regulatory principles which capture a wider set of public policy considerations that we must turn our minds to as we take decisions.
-The list of our regulatory principles is set out in Chapter 2 (Table 1). - 3.39 We review all the regulatory principles, identify which are significant to the proposed policy and judge the extent to which they should influence the outcome.
+- 3.40 In pursuing our objectives, we take into account regulatory principles (as broadly defined in Chapter 2 of this document) which capture a wider set of public policy considerations that we must turn our minds to as we take decisions.
+The list of our regulatory principles is set out in Table 1 (Chapter 2 of this document). - 3.41 We review all the regulatory principles, identify which are significant to the proposed policy and judge the extent to which they should influence the outcome.
 For each policy proposal, some regulatory principles are particularly significant, while others less so.
-We judge this on a case-by-case basis. - 3.40 In deciding how significant a regulatory principle is to a particular decision, we consider several factors.
+We judge this on a case-by-case basis and in the context of the overall governance framework. - 3.42 In deciding how significant a regulatory principle is to a particular decision, we consider several factors.
 These include the impact of the proposal at a market level, and on individual firms in scope of the policy proposal.
 We use the data and tools available to us to form these judgements.
-Where the regulatory principle is significant to the policy proposal, we seek to accommodate the consideration as we pursue our objectives.

-- 3.41 Some regulatory principles are closely linked to our objectives.
-As noted in Chapter 2, 'innovation' and 'trade' are examples of regulatory principles which relate to our secondary competitiveness and growth objective.
-Some considerations are explicitly captured as both an objective and a regulatory principle, such as competition.
-In such instances, analysis undertaken in consideration of the objective can help us with consideration of the regulatory principle, though we consider differences of emphasis in the wording accordingly. - 3.42 Further, we cluster similar regulatory principles for the purposes of undertaking and presenting analysis (see Table 1 in Chapter 2).
-By capturing areas of thematic overlap, this supports our internal efficiency and agility as a policy-maker.
+Where the regulatory principle is significant to the policy proposal, we seek to accommodate the consideration as we pursue our objectives. - 3.43 Some matters set out in the regulatory principles in Chapter 2 are closely linked to our objectives.
+For example, 'innovation' and 'trade' also relate to our secondary competitiveness and growth objective.
+Some considerations are explicitly captured as both an objective and a regulatory principle(eg competition).
+In such instances analysis undertaken in consideration of the objective can help us with consideration of the regulatory principle, though we consider differences of emphasis in the wording accordingly. - 3.44 We cluster similar regulatory principles for the purposes of undertaking and presenting analysis (see Table 1 in Chapter 2 of this document).
+Capturing areas of thematic overlap supports our internal efficiency and agility as a policy-maker.
 We recognise and carefully consider the nuances of the individual regulatory principles.
-We also recognise that certain principles will be relevant across more than one thematic cluster. - 3.43 We use our judgment when deciding on the most significant regulatory principles and how to approach the analysis and presentation.
+We also recognise that certain principles will be relevant across more than one thematic cluster. - 3.45 We use our judgment when deciding on the most significant regulatory principles and how to approach the analysis and presentation.
 This is a case-by-case decision, as different regulatory principles may support different policy proposals.
 This judgement is informed by our analysis of the available data and wider evidence.
-We also use our judgement when considering the appropriate level of detail for undertaking and presenting our analysis. - 3.44 In order to support accountability, we provide transparent explanations of how regulatory principles have influenced our policy decisions.
-An example of our approach can be seen in our implementation of updated Basel standards in February 2021.
+We also use our judgement when considering the appropriate level of detail for undertaking and presenting our analysis. - 3.46 In order to support accountability, we provide transparent explanations of how regulatory principles have influenced our policy decisions.
+An example of our approach can be seen in the implementation of our remuneration reform in CP16/24.